 Our Homeschool Enrichment programs span Early Childhood through Grade 8, and, at each developmental stage—from toddler to young adult—addresses the student’s growing capacity for thinking, feeling, and willing (doing).
 This approach, which is sometimes referred to as learning through “head, heart and hands,” permeates the curriculum in an ascending spiral of learning.

-In the Kindergarten program, children learn through play, purposeful work, storytelling and puppet shows, and practical and artistic activities.
 Children typically attend our Forest Kindergarten for two years.
 The two-year Kindergarten program is akin to a plant: during the first year of Kindergarten, the seeds are planted and nourished; in the second year, the plant fully blooms and flourishes.

 Our Homeschool Enrichment Classes for Grades may include....

 Fairy tales; folk tales and nature stories; pictorial and phonetic introduction to letters; form drawing; reading approached through writing; qualities of numbers; introduction to the four processes in arithmetic; and lower multiplication tables.

 Legends of saints, multicultural folklore, animal fables, reading and writing, elements of grammar, cursive, and arithmetic, including times tables, place value, carrying and borrowing.

 Introduction to history through stories of the Hebrew people, study of practical life through farming, housing, and clothing; Native American tales, reading, spelling, writing, composition, grammar, punctuation and parts of speech, cursive writing practice, higher multiplication tables, weights, measures and money.